-- Most of us never create an email mailbox or user called “WordPress,” so there’s a good chance that this From Address doesn’t even exist.
+- Most of us never create an email mailbox or user called “WordPress,” so there’s a good chance that this sender address (From Address) doesn’t even exist.

-- Using a generic or non-existent address on your contact form is confusing for your visitors.
+- Using a generic or non-existent address on your contact form confuses visitors.

 To fix this, you can make the emails sent from Contact Form 7 come from a real address that you control.
 When you get rid of the generic “WordPress” part, they will be less likely to appear spoofed.
 And the added benefit is that your customers will actually be able to reach you if they use this email in the future.

 Create a New Email Address (Optional)